Open navigation

 We’ll fix this by

-1. creating new positions for each location and reassigning the positions for employees from both locations,
+1. Creating new positions for each location and reassigning the positions for employees from both locations,

-2. removing the role assignments for the old position from both manager users,
+2. Removing the role assignments for the old position from both manager users,

-3. creating new role assignments for each manager (we give the Edmonton manager a role assignment for the Edmonton position, and the Toronto manager one for the Toronto position).
+3. Creating new role assignments for each manager (we give the Edmonton manager a role assignment for the Edmonton position, and the Toronto manager one for the Toronto position).

 After applying this fix we will see that the managers now only have access to the employees at their location.